Restore the health of your body, brain and organ systems after mold exposure

 1. Begin a PM brain supplement powder and PM brain antioxidants to allow your brain to replenish during sleep.

-2. If you have had brain involvement, use supplements to calm down the cells that surround and support your brain cells–Reduce brain glial cell inflammation.
+2. If you have had brain involvement, use supplements to calm down the free radical inflammation in the cells that surround and support your brain cells–Reduce brain glial cell inflammation.

 B. Repeat measurement of your AM free radicals, or use the more accurate AM lipid peroxides